-This program is intended to provide entry level skills for those individuals seking employment as a nurse assistant.
+This program is intended to provide entry-level skills for those individuals seeking employment as a nurse assistant.
 Lecture/laboratory hours in addition to clinical experience are included in the program.
-The nurse assistant, under the direction and supervision of a registered nurse or LPN, functions as a member of the health care team in a nursing home, hospital or home health care setting.
-Theory and practical application in basic nursing skills, observation and reporting of client/resident signs and symptoms, afety and communication skills are presented.
-Course work is taken at Illinois Central College campuses or other offsite locations.
-Scheduled clinical experience is provided in area long term care facilities or hospitals.
-Graduates are eligible to apply to take te Nurse Aide Competency Evaluation Program (NACEP) and become certified in the State of Illinois.
+The nurse assistant, under the direction and supervision of a registered nurse or LPN, functions as a member of the healthcare team in a nursing home, hospital or home health care setting.
+Theory and practical application in basic nursing skills, observation, and reporting of client/resident signs and symptoms, safety and communication skills are presented.
+Coursework is taken at Illinois Central College campuses or other offsite locations.
+Scheduled clinical experience is provided in the area’s long-term care facilities or hospitals.
+Graduates are eligible to apply to take the Nurse Aide Competency Evaluation Program (NACEP) and become certified in the State of Illinois.

 Recertification is available through ICC’s PDI if you were originally certified in Illinois but have not worked as a CNA for 24 months.
 Call (309) 999-4800 for more information.

 Beginning nurse assistants earn approxiamtely $8.75 to $14 per hour.

 Select a course number below to see a course description.

 |HLTH 116||NURSE ASSISTANT: ALZHEIMER |

 |HLTH 116||NURSE ASSISTANT: ALZHEIMER ||1|